enjoy-digital/litex/doc/index.rst

    #. simulation mismatches with combinatorial processes/always blocks
    #. and more...

-   A little-known fact about FPGAs is that many of them have to ability to initialize their registers from the bitstream contents.
+   A little-known fact about FPGAs is that many of them have the ability to initialize their registers from the bitstream contents.
 This can be done in a portable and standard way using an "initial" block in Verilog, and by affecting a value at the signal declaration in VHDL.
 This renders an explicit reset signal unnecessary in practice in some cases, which opens the way for further design optimization.
 However, this form of initialization is entirely not synthesizable for ASIC targets, and it is not easy to switch between the two forms of reset using V*HDL.

 #.
 V*HDL support for composite types is very limited.
 Signals having a record type in VHDL are unidirectional, which makes them clumsy to use e.g. in bus interfaces.
 There is no record type support in Verilog, which means that a lot of copy-and-paste has to be done when forwarding grouped signals.

 #.
 V*HDL support for procedurally generated logic is extremely limited.
 The most advanced forms of procedural generation of synthesizable logic that V*HDL offers are CPP-style directives in Verilog, combinatorial functions, and generate statements.
 Nothing really fancy, and it shows.
 To give a few examples:

    #.
 Building highly flexible bus interconnect is not possible.
-Even arbitrating any given number of bus masters for commonplace protocols such as Wishbone is difficult with the tools at V*HDL puts at our disposal.
+Even arbitrating any given number of bus masters for commonplace protocols such as Wishbone is difficult with the tools that V*HDL puts at our disposal.
    #.
 Building a memory infrastructure (including bus interconnect, bridges and caches) that can automatically adapt itself at compile-time to any word size of the SDRAM is clumsy and tedious.
    #.
 Building register banks for control, status and interrupt management of cores can also largely benefit from automation.
    #.
 Many hardware acceleration problems can fit into the dataflow programming model.
 Manual dataflow implementation in V*HDL has, again, a lot of redundancy and potential for human errors.
 See the Milkymist texture mapping unit [mthesis]_ [mxcell]_ for an example of this.
 The amount of detail to deal with manually also makes the design space exploration difficult, and therefore hinders the design of efficient architectures.